Tawa: Automatic Warp Specialization for Modern GPUs with Asynchronous References: compiler

 \subsubsection{Partition Annotation}

 We perform a backward traversal along the use-def chains starting at the kernel's side-effecting sinks (e.g., \texttt{Store}).
 During the traversal, we attach a semantic tag to every node by inspecting its effects.
 Nodes that contribute to address computation, such as the pointer arithmetic for data transfers, are marked as \emph{iteration statements} (orange edges).
 Nodes that transform or consume a tile for actual computation, such as WGMMA, are marked as \emph{tile statements} (blue edges).
-Importantly, iteration statements are not necessarily contiguous in the IR, as highlighted in Fig.~\ref{subfig:triton}.

-A typical division on Hopper is to create a load WG as the producer and a compute WG as the consumer, as shown in Fig.~\ref{fig:aref_semantics}. \Name annotates the iteration statements and their dominated \texttt{TMALoad}s in the producer partition (WG0), and the remaining tile statements in the consumer partition (WG1).
-Notice the epilogue is also attached to WG1 to make sure it is actually executed by some WGs.
-For Blackwell and later generations of GPUs that support more WGs, \Name can also partition the IR based on available warp roles on GPUs by annotating the semantic roles during graph traversal.
+These tags make the high-level intent of each region explicit.
+Because iteration statements are often scattered throughout the IR, semantic tagging is necessary to recover producer-related operations.
+For example, in Fig.~\ref{subfig:triton}, the address \texttt{o\_k} calculation in L20 is separated with the \texttt{TMALoad} operation in L16-17.

+After tagging, \Name constructs the partitions.
+A partition is a dependency-closed subgraph that represents one warp role and will be executed by one warp group.
+To determine these subgraphs, \Name identifies the cut that separates producer behavior from consumer behavior.
+All iteration statements, together with the \texttt{TMALoad} operations they dominate, are grouped into the producer partition.
+All tile statements and their dependents form the consumer partition.
+The graph is then closed under dependencies, so each partition contains all operations required for correctness.
+If a node is used by both partitions, for example an address calculation that contributes to both a load and a store, \Name duplicates that computation.
+This guarantees that each partition is self-contained, and it avoids creating cross-partition data dependencies that would violate warp specialization constraints.

+On Hopper, the typical configuration is two partitions.
+The producer partition corresponds to the load warp group (WG0), and the consumer partition corresponds to the compute warp group (WG1), as illustrated in Fig.~\ref{subfig:aref_comp_graph}.
+The epilogue is attached to WG1 so that output writes occur exactly once.
+For Blackwell and later architectures that provide more warp roles, \Name can create additional partitions.
+The same semantic analysis drives these refinements, and the graph cut is adjusted to form separate load, compute, reduction, or epilogue subgraphs.
+In all cases, partitions are built from semantic roles, and duplication is applied when required so that each warp group receives a complete and independent subgraph for execution.